 My first monograph, Passing Orders: Demonology and Sovereignty in American Spiritual Warfare (Fordham University Press, 2021), deploys critical theory, critical race theory and decolonial critique to deconstruct “spiritual warfare” demonologies in the contemporary United States, demonstrating their imbrication in broader formations of American exceptionalism, ethnonationalism, and empire-management.

-I am currently conducting two larger research projects, in addition to several smaller projects.
-The first, tentatively titled Critical Demonology, is an analysis of the relationship between demonology and ideas of critique and crisis in secular modernity.
+I am currently conducting two larger research projects which build on the work conducted for Passing Orders .
+The first, tentatively titled Political Demonology, is an a genealogy of demonological imagery in political theorists of sovereignty.
+The first part of this project, which explores witchcraft demonology in the work of Jean Bodin, has been published in the journal Political Theology.
 The second, tentatively titled Damned Ecology, expands on the research into American evangelicalism by situating its demonologies in relation to discourses of environmental crisis, posthumanism, and rising ecofascism.